wesa-it/linux-user-setup/Arch-EndeavourOS/SETUP.md

 <hr>

 ### Bluetooth

 CLI only
 Solution: ```sudo systemctl start bluetooth && sudo systemctl enable bluetooth```

 <hr>

+### AMD Video Hardware acceleration
+mesa-vdpau and libva-mesa-driver from Official AUR
+Package: ```mesa-vdpau libva-mesa-driver```

+After that e.g Parsec will have a Hardware decoder

 ### apt wrapper for pacman

 aptpac from GitHub
 Source: ```https://github.com/Itai-Nelken/aptpac/blob/main/bash-edition/aptpac.sh```

 Add this to ```~/.bash_profile```

 ```bash
 # set PATH so it includes user's private bin if it exists
 if [ -d "$HOME/bin" ] ; then